-Many older people are reluctant to stop driving, even though they may be putting themselves and their communities in danger by continuing to get behind the wheel.
-In fact, the Community Transportation Association of America (CTAA) predicts that elderly traffic fatalities will triple by the year 2030.
-For most seniors, the ability to drive not only represents their level of independence, but also serves as an essential means of preserving one’s identity and life-long routines.
+Many older people are reluctant to stop driving, even though they may be putting themselves and their communities in danger.
+According to the CDC, more than 20 older adults are killed and almost 700 are injured in car crashes every day.
+For most seniors, the ability to drive not only represents their level of independence but also serves as an essential means of preserving one’s identity and life-long routines.
 A driver’s license is the most widely accepted form of identification.
-Therefore, to give up one’s driver’s license is akin not only to relinquishing independence and freedom of mobility, but also to a loss of self-esteem and power.
+Therefore, giving up one’s driver’s license involves relinquishing independence, freedom of mobility, and a sense of power.

 Furthermore, research indicates that older individuals who are no longer able to drive attend fewer medical appointments, go shopping and out for meals less often, and reduce the frequency of their visits to friends and family compared to drivers of the same age.
 While taking away a senior’s car keys can be a serious blow, this change doesn’t have to render them housebound and deprive them of engaging activities and a social life.

-Many elders look to their family members to fill this gap but driving back and forth takes a great deal of time and money and causes significant wear and tear on a vehicle.
-Family caregivers seldom have the resources and ability to meet all an aging loved one’s transportation needs.
-Fortunately, there are many transportation and driving services available for elders who can no longer drive themselves.
+Many elders look to their family members to fill this gap, but driving around takes a great deal of time and money and causes significant wear and tear on a vehicle.
+Family caregivers are seldom able to meet all an aging loved one’s transportation needs.
+Fortunately, there are many transportation and driving services for elders who can no longer drive themselves.

 When helping a senior select alternative modes of transportation, you must consider a variety of factors.
 Does the elder live in a rural or urban community?
-Do they have medical needs that require consideration when arranging transportation?
-What economic resources can be allocated to fulfill their transportation needs?
+Do they have medical needs that require special accommodation?
+How will they pay for these services?
 Transportation does not have to be expensive, and health insurance will sometimes cover the cost, especially if the trip is for medical purposes.
 Nonetheless, like many things in America, the best and most convenient alternatives to driving are likely to be the costliest.

 Ideally, a good transportation system will not just take a passenger from point A to point B. A service should help a senior feel as much control over their travel as possible, but it’s important to understand that switching from driving oneself to using other resources for rides is a huge change that often requires a shift in mindset and routine.
 Rather than focusing on the new challenges that arise with this transition, help remind your aging loved one that navigating these minor inconveniences is worth maintaining their independence, security and dignity.